biolab/scorange-hugo/content/blog/Data_Mining_Course_at_Higher_School_of_Economics_Moscow.md

-Janez and I have recently returned from a two-week stay in Moscow, Russian Federation, where we were teaching data mining to MA students of [Applied Statistics](https://www.hse.ru/en/ma/sna/).
+Janez and I have recently returned from a two-week stay in Moscow, Russian Federation, where we were teaching data mining to MA students of {{< link_new url="https://www.hse.ru/en/ma/sna/" name="Applied Statistics">}}.
 This is a new Master’s course that attracts the best students from different backgrounds and teaches them statistical methods for work in the industry.
 <!--more-->

 It was a real pleasure working at HSE.
 The students were proactive by asking questions and really challenged us to do our best.